ANZAC BattlefieldPrint Page

 The sculpture of "War" or "Bellona" , as it is better known, by Sir Bertram Mackennal, was relocated to the Sculpture Garden in August 1999.
 The sculpture, portraying Bellona: Roman goddess of war was made in 1906.

-When Sir Bertram Mackennal learnt of the bravery, he presented the sculpture to the Commonwealth Government in 1915.
+When Sir Bertram Mackennal learnt of the bravery of the ANZACs, he presented the sculpture to the Commonwealth Government in 1915.
 Mackennal’s gift was officially unveiled on Anzac Day, 1921, on the steps of Parliament House, Spring Street, Melbourne which was then the seat of the Australian Government.
 Bellona’s relocation to Canberra was a matter of disagreement, and in March 1926 the government decided that it should not to be placed anywhere near Parliament House.
 It was suggested that it be associated with the War Memorial, and that too created protest from those engaged in planning the War Memorial.

 Parliament decided to lend the sculpture to the Federal Capital Commission and Bellona arrived in Canberra in late 1926, to wait until the War Memorial was completed.
 On arrival it was discovered that the black marble pedestal was missing.
 It had remained in Melbourne and a locally poor concrete substitute was supplied